vcastro/icd10us/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of icd10us is to ...
+The goal of icd10us is to make it easier to work with ICD-10 codes typically found in U.S. electronic health record (EHR) and insurance claims datasets.
+This is primarily a data package that includes the most recent ICD-10-CM diagnosis and ICD-10-PRC procedure codes provided by the U.S. Centers for Medicare and Medicaid Services (CMS).
+The version of the package reflects the version of the CMS ICD-10 codes.

 ## Installation